altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Good idea it might be refreshing for my annoying commander to disappear.
 But I am pissed off with that irritating 2nd prince."<br/>

 Due to Jerome's situation and personality, even if he knew Altina had the intention to revolt, he would not sell her out.
-Regis did thought this will happen...
+Regis did thought this will happen...<br/>

-Jerome had hidden his budget from the Military Department too.
+Jerome had hidden his budget from the Military Department too.<br/>

-On the grand scheme of things, both of them were on the same side right now.
+On the grand scheme of things, both of them were on the same side right now.<br/>

-But it was still too early for that.
+But it was still too early for that.<br/>

-Regis used a tone as calm as possible to explain.
+Regis used a tone as calm as possible to explain.<br/>

 "...
 We won't clash with the first army.
 Like I said, we don't have the forces for that."<br/>